REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: REVEAL-Bench

-As shown in Figure~\ref{fig:dataset_pipline}, after the specialized expert annotation, the initial eight rounds of multi-perspective diagnostic outputs are diverse and fragmented.
+\textbf{Chain-of-Evidence Synthesis.} As shown in Figure~\ref{fig:dataset_pipline}, after the specialized expert annotation, the initial eight rounds of multi-perspective diagnostic outputs are diverse and fragmented.
 To construct a unified and progressive reasoning dataset suitable for Chain-of-Thought (CoT) fine-tuning, we leverage a high-capacity LVLM (Qwen-2.5VL-72B \cite{bai2025qwen2}) to perform structured knowledge consolidation.
 This process reconstructs the diverse, specialized evidence into a single, cohesive, and auditable reasoning trace, formatted using a standard \textit{<think>$\cdots$</think>$\cdot$<answer>$\cdots$</answer>} structure.
+Starting from a large-scale pool of approximately 6M annotated samples, we conduct stringent quality filtering and reasoning trace refinement, ultimately distilling a curated 60K high-quality explainable dataset (30K real, 30K synthetic) with structured Chain-of-Evidence (CoE) supervision—corresponding to a selection rate of roughly 1\%.

-Fundamentally distinct from existing datasets like AIGI-Holmes \cite{zhou2025aigi} and FakeBench \cite{li2025fakebench}, which merely provide generic explanations, REVEAL-Bench explicitly formalizes the link between low-level expert evidence and high-level judgments.
-This two-stage pipeline transforms the detection tasks into a reasoning task, offering coherent CoE annotations that enhance logical consistency, minimizing annotation noise, and support supervision paradigms with advanced reinforcement learning techniques to improve explanation fidelity and generalization.
+Fundamentally different from existing datasets like AIGI-Holmes \cite{zhou2025aigi} and FakeBench \cite{li2025fakebench}, which merely provide generic explanations, REVEAL-Bench explicitly formalizes the link between low-level expert evidence and high-level judgments.
+This two-stage pipeline transforms the detection tasks into a reasoning task, offering coherent CoE annotations that enhance logical consistency, minimizing annotation noise, and supporting supervision paradigms with reinforcement learning techniques to improve explanation fidelity and generalization.